magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master.md

 <h2 id="config-ee-multidb-over">Overview of the split database solution</h2>
 *This feature is available in Magento Enterprise Edition (EE) only.*

 Split databases offer a performance and scalability benefit for merchants who expect to process large numbers of transactions on their storefront.
-With split databases, we apply the unified connection to three separate *master* databases: one for checkout tables, one for order management system (OMS) tables, and one for the remainder of Magento tables.
-This enables reads and writes to these tables to occur independently over separate connections, enabling better performance.
+With split databases, we apply the unified connection to three separate *master* databases.
+Having three master databases enables reads and writes to these tables to occur independently over separate connections, enabling better performance.

 In addition, if you set up optional database replication, you get the following advantages: